jirispilka/fastapi-pydantic-v2-benchmark/README.md

  - `orjson` - library to serialize dict to json written in rust
  - `ORJSONResponse`
    - skips fastapi internals like validation, serialization
-    - comment from the fastapi maintainer (reference missing): "Yep, returning responses directly is an escape hatch for you to override anything FastAPI would do and take over directly.
+    - comment from the fastapi maintainer (tiangolo?) (reference missing): "Yep, returning responses directly is an escape hatch for you to override anything FastAPI would do and take over directly.
 It is not intended as the main use case.
       And yes, this means there are two ways to do things, do them through the normal ways, returning data directly, or taking over the wheel and doing things yourself.
 It's not great to have two ways to do things, but there's no other way to let you take the wheel, so we have to leave with that.